 Are you familiar with different types of investments?
-If you think that bonds are British secret agents and stocks are what thieves were shackled into in Colonial America, you’re not alone.
-Just like any subject, investing has its own vocabulary and it can feel a little intimidating to ask basic questions of an expert.
-So here is a breakdown of different ways to invest your money, and what they all will mean for your bottom line:
+If you think that bonds are British secret agents and stocks are a punishment for colonial U.S. thieves, you’re not alone.
+Just like any subject, investing has its own vocabulary.
+It can feel a little intimidating to ask basic questions of an expert.
+So here is a breakdown of different ways to invest your money and the results of making those choices.

 Certificates of Deposit

-A Certificate of Deposit (CD) is a short-term, debt-based investment offered by a bank.
-In short, you give your money to the bank who lends it out to someone in the form of a loan.
-You receive your money back plus interest anywhere from three months to six years later.
-CDs are very low-risk investments, but they also offer a relatively low return on investment.
+A certificate of deposit is a short-term, debt-based investment offered by a bank.
+Basically, you give your money to the bank, which lends it out to someone else in the form of a loan.
+You receive your money back plus interest, anywhere from three months to six years later.
+CDs are very low-risk investments, but they also offer relatively low returns.

 Because these deposits are based on a set time limit, there may also a penalty if you need to withdraw your money prior to the maturity date.
 Read more about using CDs as short-term investments in our article about how to build a CD ladder.

-US Savings Bonds are a popular investment tool for individuals who want a safe place to invest their cash with a better return on their investment than the standard savings account.
-US savings bonds are often given as gifts to children, family members or students.
-Unlike money that is invested in a savings account which is insured by the FDIC, savings bonds are backed by the United States government.
+U.S. savings bonds can also be low-risk, low-return investments.
+They are a popular investment tool for individuals who want a safe place to invest their cash with a better return on their investment than the standard savings account.
+These bonds are often given as gifts to children, relatives or students.
+Unlike money that is invested in a savings account which is insured by the Federal Deposit Insurance Corporation, savings bonds are backed by the U.S. government.

-While many consumers are familiar with savings bonds and the many benefits associated with this type of investment vehicle, there are several questions that often pop up regarding how to redeem or cash in this investment.
-The answers to the following questions will help individuals navigate the process of redeeming their US savings bonds.
+While many consumers are familiar with savings bonds and the benefits associated with this type of investment vehicle, they often ask questions regarding how to redeem or cash in this investment.

 A bond is similar to a CD in that it is debt-based.
 Essentially, a bond is an IOU issued by a company.
 When you purchase a bond, you loan a specified amount of money for a specified number of years in return for interest on the investment.
 Bonds generally offer much higher interest rates than CDs or T-bills and offer relatively low risk.

-Dividend investing is a popular and proven way to invest in stocks, but if your stocks do not pay dividends (not all do), then you only make money if your stock increases in value.
+Dividend investing is a popular and proven way to invest in stocks, but if your stocks do not pay dividends, then you only make money if your stock increases in value.
 Unlike a bond, your return on investment is not guaranteed with a stock.
 Stock values fluctuate from day to day, which means that your risk is greater — as are your potential returns.

-Mutual funds were created in order to allow investors to pool their money in order to buy a variety of investments — and let a professional money manager determine the best use of the investors’ money.
-Mutual funds are an easy way to diversify your investments (more on that next week).
-However, many mutual funds charge management fees of around 2% (the professional money manager needs to take a cut) and their performance depends on how good your fund manager is.
+Mutual funds were created to allow investors to pool their money to buy a variety of investments — and let a professional money manager determine the best use of the investors’ money.
+Mutual funds are an easy way to diversify your investments.
+However, many mutual funds charge management fees of around 2%, and their performance depends on how good your fund manager is.

-The main difference between index funds and mutual funds is active management vs. passive management.
-Mutual funds are managed actively, meaning the portfolio manager actively chooses which stocks to purchase based on the mutual fund goal, and index funds are passively managed, meaning the stocks in the index fund are based on a preset list of stocks.
-Most index funds track a market index such as the S&P 500, NASDAQ, Wilshire 5000, indexes which track foreign markets, and similar stock market indexes.
+The main difference between index funds and mutual funds is active management versus passive management.
+Mutual funds are managed actively, meaning the portfolio manager actively chooses which stocks to purchase based on the mutual fund goal.
+Index funds are managed passively, meaning the stocks in the index fund are based on a preset list of stocks.
+Most index funds track a market index such as the S&P 500 index, NASDAQ index, Wilshire 5000 index, foreign indices, and similar stock-market indices.

-The goal of an index fund is to simply match the market as closely as possible, while not charging investors as much money in fees as some actively managed funds charge.
-Learn more about why index funds are attractive investments.
+The goal of an index fund is simply to match the market as closely as possible, while not charging investors as much money in fees as some actively managed funds charge.

-Many people feel the stock market is too risky and prefer to invest in a physical asset such as gold, silver, precious metals, or even commodities.
-These investments can be a good way to diversify your investments.
-However, like most investments, it may not be a good idea to maintain a portfolio which 100% invested in precious metals.
+Many people feel the stock market is too risky and prefer to invest in a physical asset such as gold, silver, metals or commodities.
+These options can be a good way to diversify your investments.
+However, like most investments, diversification is important.
+It may not be a good idea to maintain a portfolio that is 100% invested in precious metals.
 Learn more about investing in precious metals.

-Each of these investments has its own set of pros and cons, and they can all be appropriate for investors based on their individual investment needs.
+Each of these investments has its own set of pros and cons.
+They can all be appropriate for investors based on their individual investment needs.
 In most cases, it is a good idea to use a variety of different investment types in one portfolio.
 Next week, we’ll take a look at why diversity is important in your investments.